 The asana in yoga means the physical practice of this ancient science.
 The classical meaning of asana is thiram sukham aasana, which means steady, comfortable sitting.
 So, asana means a stable and comfortable way of sitting.
 Our sages design the practice of yoga posture to prepare our body for the seated practice of dhyana.
 The physical practice of asana is to be found in various styles.
 Yoga asana has been a part of hatha yoga, a branch of yoga that combines physical movement with breathing techniques, that is, pranayama.

 Ashtanga yoga comprises six series.
-The practice of vinyasa yoga is designed to tone your body in a short period.
-However, there is no such specific sequence; hence, in this style of yoga, teachers get the freedom to become more creative.
-The traditional practice of Ashtanga yoga is more strict regarding their approach to yoga asana.
-Late BKS Iyengar, more popularized restorative or Iyengar yoga, has made yoga more accessible for people recovering from injuries.
+Vinyasa yoga is designed to tone your body in a short period.
+However, there is no such specific sequence; hence, in this style of yoga, teachers have the freedom to become more creative.
+The traditional practice of Ashtanga yoga is more strict regarding its approach to yoga asana.
+Late BKS Iyengar, who popularized restorative or Iyengar yoga, has made yoga more accessible for people recovering from injuries.

-This is one of regular asana practice's most obvious and visible outcomes.
-Yoga techniques are designed to lengthen the muscles while strengthening them and increasing their flexibility.
+This is one of regular asana practice's most visible outcomes.
+Yoga techniques are designed to lengthen muscles while strengthening them and increasing their flexibility.
 Yoga promotes leaner muscles compared to muscles gained from the gym.
 It is also a good practice for athletes.
-The restorative yoga practices combined with pranayama techniques can relieve sore muscles and tension.
+Restorative yoga practices combined with pranayama techniques can relieve sore muscles and tension.

-The asanas encourage the practitioner to bring the mind under control to go deeper in the poses.
-This has a lasting effect on the mind that can be applied outside of your mat.
-Many companies in the west have started offering yoga classes because researchers have found a connection between yoga and an increase in productivity.
-So, the benefits of yoga go beyond the mat into our workplace!
+The asanas encourage the practitioner to control the mind and go deeper into the poses.
+This has a lasting effect on the mind that can be applied outside of the mat.
+Many companies in the West have started offering yoga classes because researchers have found a connection between yoga and an increase in productivity.
+So, the benefits of yoga go beyond the mat in our workplace!

 Asana is not only sitting but also the manner of sitting.
-So, then why are we doing so many asanas?
+So, why are we doing so many asanas?
 It's because stillness is difficult to achieve.
-Initially, our physical body isn't strong enough to handle the process of sitting.
-So, to get comfortable siting, the masters created Hatha yoga.
-This is so our body and muscles can become more flexible and strong.
+Initially, our physical body isn't strong enough to handle sitting.
+So, to get comfortable sitting, the masters created Hatha yoga.
+This is so our body and muscles can become more flexible and robust.
 It is so that when we sit, our sitting is comfortable.
-When the practitioner can sit comfortably, stability will come, initially, in the body and then in the mind.
+When the practitioner can sit comfortably, stability will initially come in the body and then in the mind.

-The mind has a nature to go to the discomfort first.
-Hatha yoga asanas are designed to increase your sitting capacity slowly.
-Classically speaking, one must sit for 3 and half hours to master the asanas.
-After 3 and half hours, the full benefits of asanas will be visible.
-Then the spiritual benefits will begin.
+The mind has a nature that goes to the discomfort first.
+Hatha yoga asanas are designed to slowly increase your sitting capacity.
+Classically speaking, one must sit for three and a half hours to master the asanas.
+After three and a half hours, asanas' full benefits will be visible.
+Then, the spiritual benefits will begin.

 In essence, yoga is a spiritual practice focused on bringing harmony between the mind and body.
 Some spiritual benefits of yoga include: